 Fundbox has a low minimum credit score requirement, making it a good choice for borrowers with less than favorable credit.
 Additionally, Fundbox only requires three months of business operations, making it easier for newer businesses to qualify.

 Fundbox Rates & Fees

-Depending on the discount rate that you receive through Fundbox, the expected APR may be more or less than what you might receive through Kabbage.
+Depending on the rate that you receive through Fundbox, the expected APR may be more or less than what you might receive through Kabbage.
 Fundbox has a wide APR range, from 10% to 79%, which they confirmed with us directly.
 The majority of Fundbox borrowers will likely receive an APR of 30% to 50%, which falls in line with the expected APR for several of the others, including Kabbage and OnDeck.

 Fundbox Loan Terms